ryancwarren/fdb/README.md

 restrict what that remote user can do based on file permissions.
 * Instead of using character block devices, could we use pipes or FIFOs to give us transactions?
+* An API would probably modify a single database file.
+At the end of the day, it would modify some bytes in that file.
+The reason for the binary blob loaded as a loopback device is to contrast this point.
+We could ignore mounting that loopback device and just use the file system as is, it isn't necessary at all.
+I don't have any practical reason for doing this yet, other than that it's interesting.

 ## CRUD Operations
 ### Inserting (insert.sh)